williamscodigo/employee-tracker-cms/README.md

 - Update Employee Role: Enable users to select an existing employee and update their role through a straightforward prompt, ensuring that employee records remain current and accurate.

+- Update employee managers.

+- View employees by manager.

+- View employees by department.

+- Delete departments, roles, and employees.

+- View the total utilized budget of a department, that is view the combined salaries of all employees in each department.

 ## Installation

 You can run this project in your local evironment, follow these steps: